Government of Canada recognizes Dr. Dominique François Gaspard as a person of national historic significance Français

 Kathy Grant, Legacy Voices founder and historian, recipient of the Queen's Platinum Jubilee medal, and nominator of the designation and Julissa Perez, NJN Youth Researcher

 "The Government of Canada's recognition of Dr. Dominique Gaspard as a person of historical significance is noteworthy.
 Dr. Gaspard played an important role in the early Black community of Montreal.
 He helped to establish key organizations for the betterment of the city's small English-speaking Black community.
 Language was not a barrier, which enabled this fully bilingual, African American to provide medical care to any in need.
-Dr. Gaspard had served in the Second World War and was decorated for his exceptional service.
+Dr. Gaspard had served in the First World War and was decorated for his exceptional service.
 His special connection to Black veterans was acknowledged even years after Dr. Gaspard's untimely death.
 At their request, the local Legion renamed the Coloured War Veterans' (Quebec no. 50) Branch to the Dr. Gaspard Royal Canadian Legion Branch no. 50.
 His life of service in the fledgling Black community was unique, and the recognition of Montreal's early leaders is welcomed."

 Dr. Dorothy W. Williams, PhD, Adjunct Professor, Author and Founder of Blacbiblio.com Inc.